THIS SYLLABUS IS A WORK IN PROGRESS

-Students are expected to attend all classes, read all assigned texts, and participate in class.
-Laptops are not required, but it will often be easier to have your own computer here as you learn new skills, hear about various tools, explore particular web sites, and work on your own digital projects.
-[Projects are due at the start of class (11 AM) on the day they are due.
-Assignments are considered late if turned in/posted anytime after that.
-Late projects will be penalized one full letter grade or, after 24 hours, not accepted.]
+Students are expected to attend all classes (be they virtual or in-person), review all assigned texts/media, and participate in class.
+Laptops are not required, but it will often be easier to have your own computer when in-person as you learn new skills, hear about various tools, explore particular web sites, and work on your own digital projects.
+[Projects are due at the start of class (9:30 AM) on the day they are due.]

 Students are expected to attend all classes having read the assigned material.
 Class participation includes actively participating in daily discussions and responding to class presentations.
 To that end, for each class for which there are readings/videos, students should also prepare a list of comments on the material (parallels, problems, factual questions, reminders of past readings, connections to ideas from other classes or from “real life”) so that they have those points in front of them for the discussion.
 Although I have no current plan to collect these comments, I reserve the right to do so at some point during the semester.

 Narrating the planning, research, and implementation processes via your blogs is a central part of the class and a way for me to measure your effort, your creativity, and your progress as digital scholars.
 Blog about your problems as well as your successes.
 Be sure to comment on each others’ blogs and help each other out.
 This is a community of people going through similar efforts that you can tap into, so do so.
+[As you comment, follow ProfHacker’s guidelines for commenting.]
 Weekly posts & comments are a minimum expectation of the class.